Eptor/Paranoia/README.md

 # Paranoia

-An encryptor for text and files (only files at the moment) written in python 3 using the cryptography module
+An encryptor for text and files, written in python 3 using the cryptography module

 ## Salt
 You can change the salt used by the functions, just use the os module: